zeke/handlebars-helper-pluralize/README.md

 // etc...
 ```

-In your Handlebars template:
+Use the helper in your Handlebars template:

 ```hbs
 {{#pluralize 2 pony}}
 ```

-The above will output `ponies`.
-To include the count, add a third param:
+The above code will output `ponies`.

+To include the count in the output, pass `true` as a third argument:

 ```hbs
 {{#pluralize 2 pony true}}